PS2Sanctuary/Sanctuary.SoeProtocol/docs/README.md

 CRC bytes.
 The algorithm is a variant of CRC-32 which performs a more lengthy initialization step.
 See [Appendix A](./appendix.md#a-soe-crc-32-algorithm) for more info.

-#### Disconnects

-`Disconnect` packets use the same structure as other packets which require a session context (i.e. they can have the compression flag and CRC check value).
-However, they can actually be sent before a session has been established.
-TODO: finish!

 ## Session Control

 > **Note**: before continuing, please consult the [Packet Reference](./packet-reference.md).